masa-finance/roadmap/documentation/scrum-ceremonies.md

 During planning sessions, for each team, the Scrum Master should:

 - Review the "Done" column with the team to confirm the completion of tasks.
+Once all the cards were analyzed, "archive all" of them to not make them visible anymore in the sprint view.
 - Assess tasks with the team in the "Under Review/QA" column to determine necessary actions for completion, going one by one to the tickets.
 - Examine the "In Progress" tasks, checking the status of each with the team.
 - Groom the "No Status/Backlog" items, moving relevant tasks into the sprint backlog.